strivedata/react-apollo7/README.md

 <br><a name="api_mock"></a>API Mock Server
 ------
 [Drakov ](https://github.com/Aconex/drakov) server to mock your data serving [api blueprints](https://apiblueprint.org/).
-This app's api blueprint file [client.api.md](/api-mock/client.api.md) is located in the [api-mock](/api-mock) folder and is served local via Drakov.
+This app's api blueprint file [client.api.md](/api-mock/blueprints/client.api.md) is located in the [api-mock](/api-mock) folder and is served local via Drakov.
-For Heroku the online version is hosted at [http://docs.reactapollo7.apiary.io](http://docs.reactapollo7.apiary.io/).
+For Heroku there is an apiary version [http://docs.reactapollo7.apiary.io](http://docs.reactapollo7.apiary.io/).

  ```bash